The following article is a personal reflection on becoming an OT expert witness, by...

 Make an enquiry

 I qualified as a Nurse in 1992 and entered health visiting in 2014 in order to make a difference to the health outcomes for children and families.
 I enjoy the challenges of caseload holding and safeguarding work, such as inter-agency partnership working with vulnerable families and building working relationships with hard-to-engage parents.
+I now work in a safeguarding role, as well as health visiting.

 I have a strong training background, most recently as a UNICEF breastfeeding trainer for the Hounslow health visiting service.
 Alongside a colleague, I ran a two day training course on all aspects of breastfeeding, from anatomy and physiology to practical skills such as hand expression, including a number of group exercises.
 When working as a clinical audit facilitator, I ran formal staff training sessions in audit methodology for Trust employees.
 These included many practical exercises, as well as content delivered Powerpoint.
 When working for the Medical Research Council, practice nurses from all over the UK attended a two day centralised nurse training course.
 I was responsible for delivering several sections of this nurse training, as well as building good working relationships with the nurses.